 A quality technical SEO strategy must first and foremost include a plan for all the latest Google algorithm updates, but what are they and what do they mean to businesses and search results?
 Since February 2011, when the Panda update was released, Google has implemented eight subsequent algorithmic changes to date.
 SEO is a constant battle between providing a high-quality user experience while avoiding any violations of Googles guidelines.
-After all the last thing you want as a business owner is an algorithmic penalty or any manual penalties from Google.
-The goal for any website is to be displayed in relevant results which in turn drives quality traffic to your site.
+After all, the last thing you want as a business owner is an algorithmic penalty or any Google manual penalties.
+The goal for any website is to be displayed in relevant results, which drives quality traffic to your site.

-Here we focus on the top four Google updates to the algorithm, Panda, Penguin, Hummingbird and Mobile, this article will give you a good understanding of the types of penalties you could face and how each update has shifted the focus of SEO onto quality and relevant content that is trustworthy.
+Here we focus on the top four Google updates to the algorithm, Panda, Penguin, Hummingbird and Mobile; this article will give you a good understanding of the types of penalties you could face and how each update has shifted the focus of SEO onto quality and relevant and trustworthy content.
 And also a look into Google penalty recoveries and what each update will require you to do to avoid them.

 Resolution: Target your keyword research on concepts rather than the keywords.
 You can gather some good ideas from Google related searches and Google Autocomplete.

-Lastly Mobile, released in April 2015 targets how websites perform on mobile devices such as phone and tablets.
-This update now gives preference to sites that are mobile optimised and pushes them higher up the search rankings over non-mobile friendly sites.
+Lastly, Mobile, released in April 2015, targets how websites perform on mobile devices such as phone and tablets.
+This update now gives preference to mobile optimised sites and pushes them higher up the search rankings over non-mobile-friendly sites.
 Sites will be pushed down the SERPs or not shown at all.

 Resolution: A mobile-friendly, optimised site is a must.
 Also, the focus should be on page loading speeds and usability.